BlocProtocol/BLOC-wiki/docs/about/Background-and-History.md

 **Decentralised Fuel to Power the Engine**
 All the PAYCHANGE & TRAAKX products and services will be invoiced in the currency BLOC.

-Last but not least and maybe the most challenging goal is to connect with entrepreneur’s ready to change the world and offer new services and products built around BLOC to improve the ecosystem.
+Last but not least and maybe the most challenging goal is to connect with entrepreneur’s ready to build new services and products around BLOC to improve the ecosystem.
 We have so much to decentralize: Private messenger, Social media platform, music & artists, means of transport and much more.
-Contibute today us and let’s build together a better future !
+We have locked a premine specially dedicated for this kind of projects and we are ready to help you with finance.
+Let’s build together a better future.

 ## **Why a premine ?**